josephbarrera/my_data_science_notes/TIL.md

 10/18 Wed - Started Seaborn and exercises
-10/19 Thurs - Continued Seaborn exercises and reviewed for Python assessment 10/20 Fri - Python Assessment, Started spreadsheets
+10/19 Thurs - Continued Seaborn exercises and reviewed for Python assessment 10/20 Fri - Python Assessment, Started spreadsheets 10/25 Mon - Yes, the utility of the data can outweigh its inherent wow factor.
+Primarily, people are going to be hiring you to do something with data that *they* want you to take value from, so you essentially have an audience that is already receptive to the material that you are working with.
+It may feel dry, but it could be extremely pertinent and actionable in your field, and *that* is your fuel for the storytelling more than the data itself - Madeleine Cooper
+Storytelling module
+10/26 Tues -